nonong852/SMIT-Course-Recommendation-System/README.md

 ```bash
 pip install Django
 ```
-- Also Make You have install PostgreSQL and pgAdmin 4 for Database Management:
+- Also make sure you have install PostgreSQL and pgAdmin 4 for Database Management:

 - Now do migrations
 ```bash